Important Power BI Formulas for Dynamic Filters to Know

 Advantages of Using Dynamic Filtering in Power BI

 This is a neat trick to avoid using buttons and bookmarks for your users’ requests while still keeping everything tidy.
-It’s important to define proper measures and to link your custom tables with the data model.
+It’s important to define proper measures and link your custom tables with the data model.
 After that, it’s up to you to define the limits of usage for this technique.

 Explore Job Matches.